About Maggs Day Centre

 - Maggs first opened on 21st December 1985 to support people in Worcester who were homeless, vulnerably housed or socially isolated.

 - Over 80% of the people who use Maggs Day Centre are male.
-They range in age from 18 to over 80.
-Our average age is 40.

 - The closure of the Worcester NHS Walk in Centre in 2014 prompted Maggs to conduct a survey about ways in which they could help improve the health and wellbeing of homeless people in Worcester.
 It found that 52% of those using Maggs had attended A&E at least once in the last 12 months.